Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases

-In order to realize our goals of tongue-twister generation in a Topic-to-Twister and Style-Transfer setting, we fine-tune a range of popular language models that have varying parameter counts on our TwistList 2.0 dataset. \begin{itemize} \item \textbf{GPT-2} (117M) \cite{GPT-2} - A popular transformer-based text generation model consisting of both an encoder and a decoder. \item \textbf{DialoGPT} (117M) \cite{dialogpt} - A version of GPT-2 that has been fine-tuned on an extensive corpus of dialogues to enable better conversational performance (and therefore consequently often better understands natural language task prompts). \item \textbf{BART} (139M) \cite{bart} - A popular denoising autoencoder model consisting of a BERT-like encoder \cite{bert} with a GPT-2-like decoder \cite{GPT-2}. \item \textbf{Flan-T5} (250M) \cite{Flan-T5} - A further instruction fine-tuned version of the T5 model \cite{T5}. \item \textbf{Baichuan} (7B) \cite{baichuan} - A large-scale open-source LLM trained on English and Mandarin, achieving SoTA performance on many tasks for a model of its size.
-Due to the significant size of Baichuan, we perform fine-tuning with the help of Low Rank Adaptation (LoRA) \cite{LoRA}. \item \textbf{ChatGPT} (175B) \cite{RLHF-openai} - A large language model fine-tuned for chat-based interactions and instruction following, which excels in few and zero-shot tasks.
-Importantly, we use ChatGPT in a zero-shot manner and do not perform any fine-tuning.
-Specificially, we use GPT-3.5.\footnote{There is debate as to the true parameter count of GPT-3.5, with potential leaks of its true parameter count being 20B.
-No confirmation exists at the time of writing.}\footnote{GPT-3.5 was accessed for this purpose during August-September 2023.} \end{itemize}
+In order to realize our goals of tongue twister generation in topic-to-twister and style-transfer settings, we fine-tune a range of popular language models with varying parameter counts on our TwistList 2.0 dataset. \begin{itemize} \item \textbf{GPT-2} (117M) \cite{GPT-2} - A popular transformer-based text generation model consisting of both an encoder and a decoder. \item \textbf{DialoGPT} (117M) \cite{dialogpt} - A version of GPT-2 that has been fine-tuned on an extensive corpus of dialogues to enable better conversational performance (and therefore consequently often better understands natural language task prompts). \item \textbf{BART} (139M) \cite{bart} - A popular denoising autoencoder model consisting of a BERT-like encoder \cite{bert} with a GPT-2-like decoder \cite{GPT-2}. \item \textbf{Flan-T5} (250M) \cite{Flan-T5} - A further instruction fine-tuned version of the T5 model \cite{T5}. \item \textbf{ByT5} (582M) \cite{xue-etal-2022-byt5} - A version of T5 trained with byte/character level tokenization, rather than subwords. \item \textbf{Baichuan} (7B) \cite{baichuan} - A large-scale open-source LLM trained on English and Mandarin, achieving SoTA performance on many tasks for a model of its size.
+Due to the significant size of Baichuan, we perform fine-tuning with the help of Low-Rank Adaptation (LoRA) \cite{LoRA}. \item \textbf{ChatGPT} (GPT-3.5-Turbo) \cite{RLHF-openai} - A large language model fine-tuned for chat-based interactions and instruction following, which excels in few and zero-shot tasks.~Importantly, we use ChatGPT in a zero-shot manner and do not perform any fine-tuning.\footnote{GPT-3.5-Turbo was accessed for this purpose during August-September 2023 via the Chat Completions API.} \end{itemize}